WHAT IS UPCYCLING?

 UPcyclePOP is a playful interactive eco market for artistically repurposed and upcycled art, furniture, fashion, home design, and inventions.
 Watch artists create works of art from discarded items, play with the interactive art installations.
 Next Event is always around the corner.
 UPcyclePOP is Americas first upcycle market and is free to the public

 Knowing it is impossible to indefinitely run a linear system on a finite planet, we experimenting with circular economy principles: Remake, play, shop, eat and get creative.

 ECO ARTIST WORKSPACE - UPCYLEPOP LAB

 UPcyclePOP is also a lab workspace for upcycle artists.
 A co-working environment, with organic coffee, a shared workshop room, reverse osmosis water, branding and marketing consulting and fun collaborative projects.
 Window desks and large private studios in a welcoming and creatively stretching environment.
 Together and individually, we find new lives for objects that are not typically recycled.
 The Lab is a wide range of artists from electronics, to wood crafting and jewellery making.
-Shared tools, conference room, kitchen, large desks and a kind space to work.
+Conference rooms, rehearsal space, kitchen, large desks and a kind sustainable space to work.
 To nurture our collaborative culture, we interview each applicant in person during the tour.
 Our main requirement is that you are a kind person who cares about the environment that works well with others.
 Please use the apply tab if this is something of interest or schedule a tour.